the-carlisle-group/Abacus/APLSource/DocSource/ObjectReference/HTMLDocument_Object.md

 # HTMLDocument Object

+## Description

+Represents an HTML document, the top node of the DOM, the `html` element.

+## Commentary

 The HTMLDocument object (often referered to simply as the document object) is simply the root HTMLElement object whose tag is `html`.
 This is in contrast to JavaScript, which makes a distinction between the document and the root html